In this tutorial you will configure other WordPress widgets.

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

 ( Links widget: ‘Select Link Category’ drop-down menu)

 When you have finished configuring your Links Widget, click the Save button …

-As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar navigation menu.
+As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the WordPress sidebar.

-This is the end of section 3 of this tutorial series.
+This is the end of part 3 of this tutorial series about using WordPress widgets.